sophie-thomson/TasteSENsation/README.md

  The following coding languages, platforms and apps were used in the creation of this site:
  - Django 4.2.16 - Framework used to build the project within.
+ - PostgreSQL database created using [CI Database Maker](https://dbs.ci-dbs.net/) is used to store all of the data for TasteSENsation outside of the project.
  - Python - Main programming language used for the back end manipulation and rendering of data and parsing to django templates
  - HTML - The main language used to build the content of the django templates providing the front end user interface.
  - Bootstrap 5 - Set of pre-defined styles and layouts using a grid structure for building html pages quickly and consistently.
- - CSS - CSS stylingis  applied to the html templates within the django framework working alongside Bootstrap styling from a static file within the project.
+ - CSS - CSS styling is applied to the html templates within the django framework working alongside Bootstrap styling from a static file within the project.
  - JS - Javascript code is applied throughout the site to enable interactive feedback with the user in response to their actions.
  - Cloudinary - Used to store recipe image files externally to the project and render them from a url link instead of a static image file
  - Gitpod - Cloud development environment used to write and preview code before committing.